leorsd/FEUP-ESOF/README.md

 ### Physical architecture

 The Physical Architecture of UPark outlines how the system’s software components are deployed across different physical nodes, including mobile devices, cloud services, and external APIs.
-The architecture ensures seamless real-time parking availability updates, secure user authentication, and efficient communication between students and security officers.

-#### Students’ Smartphones
-**UPark Application (Flutter):** A mobile application that allows students to access UPark services, including selecting parking lots, viewing availability, and receiving security alerts.
+**Students’ Smartphones - UPark Application (Flutter):** A mobile application that allows students to access UPark services, including selecting parking lots, viewing availability, and receiving security alerts.

-#### Security Officers’ Smartphones
-**UPark Application (Flutter):** A separate interface within the same UPark mobile application, enabling security officers to send messages and alerts to students about parking-related issues.
+**Security Officers’ Smartphones - UPark Application (Flutter):** A separate interface within the same UPark mobile application, enabling security officers to send messages and alerts to students about parking-related issues.

 #### UPark Application Server
 - **UPark UI:** The main user interface for managing interactions between students, security officers, and the parking system.